Constructive Decision Theory: Representation Theorems

 As Example~\ref{xam2} shows, the problem really is that the set of actions is not rich enough to determine the probability and utility.
 By way of contrast, Savage's postulates ensure that the state space is infinite and that there are at least two outcomes.
 Since the acts are all functions from states to outcomes, there must be uncountably many acts in Savage's framework.

-The next example shows that without the completeness axiom \Aone, there may be no representation in which there is only one utility function and the state space is $\AtomsAX(T_0)$. \xam Suppose that $T_0 = \emptyset$, $\AX=\emptyset$, and $\A_0$ (and hence $\A$) consists of the two primitive choices $a$ and $b$, which are incomparable.
-In this case, the smallest state space we can use has cardinality at least 2.
-For if $|S|=1$, then there is only one possible probability measure on $S$, and so a single utility function ranks $a$ and $b$.
+The next example shows that without the completeness axiom \Aone, there may be no representation in which there is only one utility function and the state space is $\AtomsAX(T_0)$. \xam Suppose that $T_0 = \emptyset$, $\T=\emptyset$, and $\A_0$ (and hence $\A$) consists of the two primitive choices $a$ and $b$, which are incomparable.
+In this case, the smallest state space that we can use has cardinality at least 2.
+For if $|S|=1$, then there is only one possible probability measure on $S$, so $a$ and $b$ cannot be incomparable.
 Since there is only one atom when there are no primitive propositions, we cannot take the state space to be the set of atoms.
-There is nothing special about taking $T_0 = \emptyset$ here; similar examples can be constructed showing that we cannot take the state space to be $\AtomsAX(T_0)$ for arbitrary choices of $T_0$ if the preference order is partial.
+There is nothing special about taking $T_0 = \emptyset$ here; similar examples can be constructed showing that we cannot take the state space to be $\AtomsAX(T_0)$ for arbitrary choices of $T_0$ if the preference relation is partial.
 An easy argument also shows that there is no representation where $|O|=1$.